jimhigson/oboe.js/writing/main/2_Introduction.md

 Consider the everyday situation of a person using a smartphone browser to check their email.
 Mobile data coverage is often weak outside of major cities [@opensignal] so while travelling the signal will be lost and reestablished many times.
-The web developer's standard AJAX toolkit is structured in a way that encourages early terminated connections to be considered as wholly unsuccessful rather than as partially successful.
+The web developer's standard toolkit is structured in a way that encourages early terminated connections to be considered as wholly unsuccessful rather than as partially successful.
 For example, the popular AJAX library jQuery automatically